Dear readers of ADxS.org, please forgive the disruption.

 • Slower prenatal development / slower brain development

-• thereby altered cerebral lateralization28
+• resulting altered cerebral lateralization29

-• more susceptible to environmental stresses
+• more susceptible to environmental pollution

-• more variable behavioral results17
+• more variable behavioral results18

-• increased risk for learning disorders
+• increased risk of learning disorders

-• increased risk for hyperactivity
+• increased risk of hyperactivity

 • increased neuronal lateralization (= specialization of the brain hemispheres)